-Details for the SAD Food Effect dosing groups A6 and A7 are as follows:
+Details for the SAD food effect dosing groups A6 and A7 are as follows:

-Cohort Period 1 (1 dose on Day 1) Period 2 (Will occur at least 10 days after Period 1 Day 1.
-1 dose on Day 1) A6 ABI-6250 or Placebo (this will be as part of Cohort A1-A5 - that is described above) Fasted ABI-6250 or Placebo Fed A7 ABI-6250 Fasted or Fed ABI-6250 Fasted or Fed
+Cohort Period 1 (Day 1) Period 2 (at least 10 days after Period 1 Day 1) A6 ABI-1179 or Placebo (this will be as part of Cohort A1-A5 - that is described above) Fasted ABI-1179 or Placebo Fed A7 ABI-1179 Fasted or Fed ABI-1179 Fasted or Fed

-The dose level (of ABI-6250 or placebo) for the food effect cohorts, A6 and A7, is still to be determined.
+The dose level (of ABI-1179 or placebo) for the food effect cohorts, A6 and A7, is still to be determined (Cohort A7 is an optional cohort).
 For these cohorts you will take part in two dosing periods total, each dose period will be separated by at least 10 days.

 For Cohort A6, you will have already completed your first dosing period as part of Cohort A1-A5.
-You will then be asked to join Cohort A6 in a period 2 dosing, where you will receive the same investigational medicine (ABI-6250 or placebo) you had in period 1 but this time after a high calorie breakfast.
+You will then be asked to join a period 2 dosing, where you will receive the same investigational medicine (ABI-

+1179 or placebo) you had in period 1 but this time after a high calorie breakfast.
 If Cohort A6 takes place, then Cohort A7 will not be completed.

-For Cohort A7, every participant will receive two doses of ABI-6250.
+For Cohort A7, every participant will receive two doses of ABI-1179.
 In the first period you will receive the dose fasted or fed (after a high calorie breakfast) and the second period will be under conditions opposite of Period 1.
-Each dose will be given by mouth, with a glass of water.
-You will have a 6 out of 6 (100%) chance of receiving ABI-6250 if you are enrolled in this cohort.
+You will have a 6 out of 6 (100%) chance of receiving ABI-1179 if you are enrolled in this cohort.

-You will be told which cohort you will be in and your dose level.
+Dose groups will be enrolled in order.
+You will be told which dose group you will be in.
 You will also be told if any changes are made to the planned dose for your group or if you are invited to take part in a second dosing period.